hcholab/sfkit/docs/source/tutorial_2.rst

 Introduction
 ------------

-This two-person tutorial is deisnged to guide you and a partner through the process of running a study using real genomic data with the *user-configured* option.
+This two-person tutorial is designed to guide you and a partner through the process of running a study using real genomic data with the *user-configured* option.
 You'll both download sample data, configure your respective parts of the study, and execute a workflow together.
 For the purposes of this tutorial, we will refer to the two users as "User 1" and "User 2".

-Tip: If you haven't already, we recommend that you go through Tutorial 1 first, as this tutorial will assume you ahve some familiarity with the basics of the workflow.
+Tip: If you haven't already, we recommend that you go through Tutorial 1 first, as this tutorial will assume you have some familiarity with the basics of the workflow.

 .. note::

-    You can complete this tutorial on your own, but it's desinged for two separate users.
+    You can complete this tutorial on your own, but it's designed for two separate users.
 To achieve this, you will need two independent browser sessions.
 We also recommend you have two independent compute environments, but this is not strictly necessary if you are careful about authenticating each user separately.

 Website